This is part one of a two-part series on transitioning to HTTPS.

 What encryption does for you

 Communicating over an unencrypted HTTP connection allows for some easily exploitable security risks in the case of authentication to a site.
-To demonstrate how easy it can be to take over someone’s account on an HTTP connection, a tool called Firesheep was developed and openly released in mid 2010.
-Major social media platforms Facebook and Twitter were both susceptible to this exploit for some time after Firesheep was released.
+To demonstrate how easy it can be to take over someone’s account on an HTTP connection, a tool called Firesheep was developed and openly released in mid-2010.
+Major social media platforms Facebook and Twitter, were both susceptible to this exploit for some time after Firesheep was released.
 The identity theft is carried out through a means called session hijacking.
 With Firesheep installed, a few clicks could log you in as another user who was browsing over WiFi nearby on any HTTP website.
 This form of session hijacking is possible when the authentication cookies, small identifying pieces of information that live in your browser while you’re logged into a site, are transmitted to the server on each request over HTTP.
-Over WiFi these messages are broadcasted into the air in plain text, and can be picked up by anyone listening.
+Over WiFi, these messages are broadcast in plain text and can be picked up by anyone listening.
 HTTPS prevents this since the communication is encrypted and unintelligible to eavesdroppers.

 In the example of a CMS like Drupal or any other system in which there is a login, if an administrator with elevated site permissions is logged in over HTTP, they’re subject to the same risk if that traffic is monitored or “sniffed” at any point along its path from the browser to the server.
 This is especially easy over WiFi but is not relegated to only WiFi.
 The cookies are sent to the server upon every request, regardless of whether or not the user entered their password during the active session or not.
 Depending on the admin’s privileges, this access can be easily escalated to complete control of the website.
 Encryption is a big deal.